-Earlier today, I reported on the announcement of a Microsoft/Yahoo! search pact.
+Earlier today, I on the announcement of a Microsoft/Yahoo! search pact.
 I asked some fellow Search Agents to consider the potential impact of this agreement on the industry, the companies involved, advertisers, and searchers:

 Mike Jarvinen | Senior Director, Strategic Programs: “As an agency, we like to see competition in the space – helping to guarantee the best pricing for our clients.
 Of note, TSA is well positioned to harness performance through the Bing-Yahoo partnership – my team feels that we’ve been able to leverage our internal best practices to over-perform for our clients in the Bing marketplace.
 With continued focus on editorial relevancy and dynamic price optimization, hopefully we’ll be able to push some opportunistic gains for our client base.”